-Nanodrugs for cancer therapy - My laboratory has been collaborating with biomedical engineering scientists to develop nanoscale biomaterials to safely and effectively deliver one or more small and macromolecules including hydrophilic/hydrophobic anticancer drugs, proteins/peptides, and siRNAs/miRNAs.
-For example, we have synthesized dual (temperature and pH) responsive polymeric nanoparticles with a core-shell morphology to co-encapsulate both hydrophilic and hydrophilic drugs for targeting tumors and the drug resistance mechanisms of cancer (Zhang W et al., ACS Nano 2010; Rao W et al., ACS Nano 2015).
-Moreover, we have been working on combined cancer treatment of chemo, photodynamic, and photothermal therapies.
-We have developed a biomimetic hybrid nanoplatform with a eukaryotic cell-like configuration (Eukacell) and a NIR-laser activatable “nanobomb” for controlled release of small RNAs (Wang H et al., Nature Communications 2015; Wang H et al., Advanced Materials 2016; Agarwal P et al., ACS Nano 2017; Wang H et al., Nature Communications 2018, Liu Y et al., Nature Communications 2018, Xu J et al., Nature Nanotechnology 2019).
+Nanodrugs for cancer therapy - My laboratory has been collaborating with biomedical engineering scientists to develop nanoscale biomaterials to safely and effectively deliver anticancer drugs.
+We have synthesized dual (temperature and pH) responsive polymeric nanoparticles with a core-shell morphology to co-encapsulate both hydrophilic and hydrophilic drugs for targeting tumors and the drug resistance mechanisms of cancer (Zhang W et al., ACS Nano 2010; Rao W et al., ACS Nano 2015).
+Moreover, we have been working on combined cancer treatment of chemo, photodynamic, and photothermal therapies (Wang H et al., Nature Communications 2015; Wang H et al., Advanced Materials 2016; Agarwal P et al., ACS Nano 2017; Wang H et al., Nature Communications 2018, Liu Y et al., Nature Communications 2018, Xu J et al., Nature Nanotechnology 2019).